stefanjudis/netlify-menubar/README.md

 - poll new deploy information
 - get notified when a new deploy is ready

+## Installation

+Head over to the [releases section](https://github.com/stefanjudis/netlify-menubar/releases) and download the latest `dmg`.
+The app supports auto-updates so you only have to install it once and then it's rolling.

+_Install via `brew cask` is in progress._ :)

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/all-contributors/all-contributors#emoji-key)):